solari-sviluppo-prodotti/sol-verificaC19-sdk-cpp-linux/README.md

 Rules and Keys storage are mandatory services and must be implemented using IRulesStorage and IKeysStorage interfaces.

+SDK provide:
-SDK provide full working example implementations to store Rules and Keys in memory, (`examples/rules-storage/RulesStorageMemory.hpp /.cpp` and `examples/keys-storage/KeysStorageMemory.hpp /.cpp`) but you can implement storage in File or in Database.
+- full working example implementations to store Rules and Keys in memory, (`examples/rules-storage/RulesStorageMemory.hpp /.cpp` and `examples/keys-storage/KeysStorageMemory.hpp /.cpp`)
+- full working example implementations to store Rules and Keys in json File, (`examples/rules-storage/RulesStorageFile.hpp /.cpp` and `examples/keys-storage/KeysStorageFile.hpp /.cpp`)

+but you can implement your storage in File or in Database.

 Interfaces declare methods to:
 - store Rule or Key without transaction